-4. To establish uniform laws of naturalization, and uniform laws on the subject of bankruptcies, throughout the Confederate States; but no law of Congres shall discharge any debt contracted before the passage of expenses of the Post office Department, after the first day of Mirch in the year of our lord eighteen hundred and sixty-three, shall be paid out of its own reve-8.
-To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.
-9. To constitute tribunals inf rior to the Supreme
+4. To establish uniform laws of naturalization, and uniform laws on the subject of bankruptcies, throughout the Confederate States; but no law of Congres shall discharge any debt contracted before the passage of ing the securities and current coin of the Confederate 7: To establish post offices and post routes; but the expenses of the Post office Department, after the first day of March in the year of our lord eighteen hundred and sixty-three, shall be paid out of its own reve-8.
+To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings mitted on the high seas, and offences against the law 11.
+To declare war, grant letters of marque and reprisal, and make rules concerning captures on land

-5. To coin money, regulate the value thereof and of foreign coin, and fix the standard of weights and mea-
+5. To coin money, regulate the value thereof and of foreign coin, and fix the standard of weights and mea-6.
+To provide for the punishment of counterfeit-